TecJoJo/python_code_experiments/readme.md

 # This is a review of the basic syntax, terminology of Python after nearly one year break

+## I also wrote one small snippet(mini project with python) for the automating purpose, where I iterated this github folder and collected all the Category names instead of typing them by myself [LINK](https://github.com/TecJoJo/python_code_experiments/blob/main/collectNames.py)

 Snippets here dealed with most important terminologies，

 ### categories below